SmilinOwls/MockStudentDataGenerator/README.md

 * Full Name: Ngô Nguyễn Quang Tú

 ## 🤝 Contributing

-<br> Contributions, issues and feature requests are welcome!<br />.
-You can also take a look at the [contributing guide (https://github.com/SmilinOwls/MockStudentDataGenerator/blob/master/CONTRIBUTING.md)
+Contributions, issues and feature requests are welcome!
+You can also take a look at the [contributing guide](https://github.com/SmilinOwls/MockStudentDataGenerator/blob/master/CONTRIBUTING.md)

 ## Show your support